2008 Republican Party vice presidential candidate selection: Media speculation on John McCain's possible running-mates

 After his selection by Republican primary voters as presumptive presidential nominee, news sources and political pundits began to speculate on whom McCain would or should choose, based on the candidates' ability to enhance the Republican ticket, personality (ability to work well with McCain), and preparedness for assuming the office of the presidency.
 The Associated Press reported that McCain had composed a list of 20 or so potential running mates.
-Over two dozen names had been offered as viable potential running mates by The Kansas City Star, The Salt Lake Tribune, The New York Sun, The Indianapolis Star, the St. Louis Post-Dispatch, The Times of India, and The Globe and Mail.
-This list includes both names that had been mentioned in several sources and some much less likely candidates:
+Over two dozen names had been offered as viable potential running mates by The Kansas City Star, The Salt Lake Tribune, The New York Sun, The Indianapolis Star, the St. Louis Post-Dispatch, The Times of India, The Globe and Mail, and CBS News.This list includes both names that had been mentioned in several sources and some much less likely candidates: